giampaolo/psutil/docs/api.rst

 .. function:: sensors_temperatures(fahrenheit=False)

   Return hardware temperatures.
-Each entry is a named tuple representing a certain hardware temperature sensor (it may be a CPU, an hard disk or something else, depending on the OS and its configuration).
-  All temperatures are expressed in celsius unless *fahrenheit* is set to ``True``.
+Each entry represents a sensor (CPU, disk, etc.).
+Values are in Celsius unless *fahrenheit* is ``True``.
+If unsupported, return an empty dict.
+Each entry includes 4 fields:
-  If sensors are not supported by the OS an empty dict is returned.
-  Each named tuple includes 4 fields:

   - :field:`label`: a string label for the sensor, if available, else ``""``.
   - :field:`current`: current temperature, or ``None`` if not available.